Alix'sBubble

 No. 4, we need our thoughts to make meaning from emotions which then decide on our actions next.
 Our actions have a goal, which is to achieve safety.

-Our thoughts and emotions worked hand in hand, they complement each other.
-Making meaning of how we feel about some situations/relationships urge us to take actions to keep ourselves safe.
 Sometimes, the action tendencies might not be helpful but they are there for a good reason.
-E.g. By avoiding any social situations which put me in a place where I felt like I need to perform, I safe myself from the possibilities of making a fool of myself, which will leads to my overthinking self that reruns every conversations I had with others.
-Is this a good move if I want to connect with others?
-I don't think so.
-Is it good for self-preservation?
-Definitely.
-(I'll try to make another blog about this tug of war between self-preservation and creating connections.
-So, I'll just continue my babbles on emotions first)
+E.g. By avoiding any social situations which put me in a place where I felt like I need to perform, I save myself from the possibilities of making a fool of myself, which will leads to my overthinking self that reruns every conversations I had with others.

-No. 5, emotions are tide to the quality of our relationship with the environment we are in.
+No. 5, emotions are tide to the quality of our relationship with the environment we are in

 Let's say when we're in a dangerous environment, where we do not have safe relationships to count on, primitively our fear will drive us to move to a safer place.
-When we're out, the fear cycle ends and we no longer feel the threats (e.g. toxic relationships).
-Same goes when we're celebrating joyous occassions or with our favourite persons, we do not want that to end.
-Joy will want to be extended and expanded.
-It feels safe to hang around more.
+When we're out, the fear cycle ends and we no longer feel the threats (e.g. toxic relationships). (note: in cases of having post-traumatic stress disorder, a person's threat system might have difficulty feeling safe even when out of danger zone)

 Last and not the least, there are times where we are required to put our emotions aside for practical reasons and that is totally OK.
-Just remember to address them when we're in a safe space. allow ourselves the time for emotions to be felt and processed.
+For example, a firefighter cannot afford to be overwhelmed by fear in the midst of a rescue operation.